weaveworks/weave/site/plugin.md

 * Used with Docker's cluster store based IPAM
 * Docker can coordinate choosing different subnets for multiple networks.

+There's no specific documentation from Docker on using a cluster store, but the first part of
+[Getting Started with Docker Multi-host Networking](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) should point the way.

 To create a network using this driver, once you have your cluster store set up:

     $ docker network create --driver=weave <network-name>

-### <a name="cluster-store"></a>Cluster store

-This is the term used by Docker for a distributed key-value store such as Consul, Etcd or ZooKeeper.

-There's no specific documentation from Docker on using a cluster store, but the first part of
-[Getting Started with Docker Multi-host Networking](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) should point the way.

 ## Plugin command-line arguments